I Spy (2002 film): Cast

+Production

+In September 1995, it was reported that Cinergi Pictures had acquired the feature film rights to I Spy for $500,000 against $1.75 million.
+David Caruso was reportedly considered as one of the leads early on in development.
+In March 1998, it was reported Will Smith was interested in playing one of the leads.
+In March 2000, it was reported Cormac and Marianne Wibberley had been hired to write the screenplay for the film which was set up with Columbia Pictures as a potential franchise.
+In February 2001, it was reported that Eddie Murphy and Owen Wilson would be starring in the film with Betty Thomas directing.

 Release

 Made on a $70 million budget, the film brought in $33.6 million domestically and $26.7 million internationally, for a total of $60.3 million worldwide.
-It was the third box office bomb of 2002 for Murphy, following Showtime and The Adventures of Pluto Nash.
+It was the third box-office bomb of 2002 for Murphy, following Showtime and The Adventures of Pluto Nash.

 Reception

-Review aggregator Rotten Tomatoes reports that 16% of 134 critics have given the film a positive review; the average rating was 4.1/10.
+Review aggregator Rotten Tomatoes reports that 15% of 135 critics have given the film a positive review; the average rating was 4.1/10.
 The site's critics consensus reads: "Insipid and mirthless, I Spy bears little resemblance to the TV series that inspired it."
-Metacritic assigned the film a weighted average score of 35 out of 100, based on 31 critics, indicating "generally unfavorable reviews".
+Metacritic assigned the film a weighted average score of 35 out of 100, based on 31 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times rated it two out of four stars and wrote, "This is a remake by the numbers, linking a halfwit plot to a series of standup routines in which Wilson and Murphy show how funny they could have been in a more ambitious movie."

 The film was nominated for three Razzie Awards: Worst Remake, Worst Actor for Eddie Murphy, and Worst Screen Couple for Murphy and Owen Wilson.